Axitya-767/Email_Threat_Detection/README.md

 @components/<YourComponent>.jsx @lib/schema.js

 Build the real <YourComponent> component.
 Rules:
+- This component receives two props: `data` (current mock scenario) and `masked` (boolean).
+[If applicable: also receives `setMasked`.]
-- Only use the `data` prop passed in — don't fetch, don't add global state.
+- Don't fetch, don't add other global state.
 - data.<your field> looks like: <paste the relevant JSON snippet here>
 - [Describe what to actually render/do with that field]
+- [If this component shows anything sensitive — sender name, email, domain — describe what to show/hide when `masked` is true vs false]
 - Use the existing dark theme tokens from tailwind.config.js for any UI chrome (card border, background, labels) — don't introduce new colors.
 - Match the existing card shell conventions (rounded-lg, border-muted,